-State-recognized endangered (E) or threatened (T) species at BNL include: eastern tiger salamander (E), peregrine falcon (E), persius duskywing (E), bracken fern (E), crested fringed orchid (E), Engelman spikerush (E), dwarf huckleberry (E), whorled loose-strife (E), prostrate knotweed (E), possum haw (E), ipecac spurge (E), swamp darter (T), banded sunfish (T), frosted elfin (T), little bluet (T), scarlet bluet (T), pine barrens bluet (T), northern harrier (T), stargrass (T), eastern showy aster (T), and stiff-leaved goldenrod (T).
+State-recognized endangered (E) or threatened

+(T) species at BNL include: eastern tiger salamander (E), peregrine falcon (E), Persius duskywing (E), bracken fern (E), crested fringed orchid (E), Engelman spikerush (E), dwarf huckleberry (E), whorled loose-strife (E), prostrate knotweed (E), possum haw (E), ipecac spurge (E), swamp darter (T), banded sunfish (T), frosted elfin (T), little bluet (T), scarlet bluet (T), pine barrens bluet (T), northern harrier (T), stargrass (T), eastern showy aster (T), and stiff-leaved goldenrod (T).

 Tiger salamanders are listed as endangered in New York State because populations have declined due to habitat loss through development, road mortality during breeding migration, introduction of predatory fish into breeding sites, historical collection for the bait and pet trade, water level fluctuations, pollution, and general disturbance of breeding sites.
-The BNL Natural Resource Management Plan (NRMP) (BNL 2016) formalizes the strategy and actions needed to protect 26 confirmed tiger salamander breeding locations on site.
+The BNL Natural Resource Management Plan (NRMP) (BNL 2021) formalizes the strategy and actions needed to protect 26 confirmed tiger salamander breeding locations on site.
 The strategy includes identifying and mapping habitats, monitoring breeding conditions, improving breeding sites, and controlling activities that could negatively affect breeding.

 Peregrine falcons are listed as endangered in New York State due to historic declines associated with DDT.
 Falcons were confirmed nesting on the HFBR stack in 2019.
 Because the HFBR stack was scheduled for demolition in 2020, the nest was removed prior to the falcon's return, allowing the project to move forward.
-The falcons continued to be seen on site and likely found an alternate nesting site.
+The falcons continued to be seen on site, and in 2021, found an alternate nesting site, displacing ospreys that had been nesting on the Cell Tower behind Building 30 (Brookhaven Center).

 Banded sunfish and swamp darter have historically been found in the Peconic River drainage areas on site.
 Both species are listed as threatened within New York State, with eastern Long Island having the only known remaining populations of these fish in New York.
-Measures taken, or being taken, by the Laboratory to protect the banded sunfish and swamp darter and their habitats include eliminating, reducing, or controlling pollutant discharges to the Peconic River; monitoring populations and water quality to ensure that habitat remains viable: and minimizing disturbances to the river and adjacent banks.
+Measures taken, or being taken, by the Laboratory to protect the banded sunfish and swamp darter and their habitats include eliminating, reducing, or controlling pollutant discharges to the Peconic River; monitoring populations and water quality to ensure that habitat remains viable; and minimizing disturbances to the river and adjacent banks.
 Due to an extended drought from 2015 through mid-2017, these two fish are not likely to be found on site.
 Should NYSDEC establish a recovery plan, fish may be restored to historic habitats in the future.